motaz-ahmed-rawi/motaz-ahmed-rawi/README.md

 # 💫 About Me:
 👋 Hi there!
 I’m a dedicated back-end developer 🌟 focused on PHP, Laravel, and Django.
-Currently in my fourth year of Software Engineering at Manisa Celal Bayar University 🎓, I’m eager to leverage my skills in software development.
+I recently graduated with honors in Software Engineering from Manisa Celal Bayar University 🎓, and I’m eager to leverage my skills in software development.

 Driven by my family ❤️, I've gained hands-on experience through programs like CCNA by Cisco Networking Academy and IBM with Kodluyoruz Cyberstart 🔧, enhancing my expertise in networking and cybersecurity.